-- 1. Operational management requires the Project to identify and electronically record on the MBDA CRM Performance System and/or Portal sources of the following: - Market Opportunities public (federal, state and local government) and private (domestic and foreign) sector contracting opportunities; - Capital Resources standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities; - Business Ownership Opportunities franchises, licensing arrangements, mergers and buyouts; - Registration of MBEs register eligible local MBEs in MBDA's CRM system. - 2.
-Establishment of Service The Project must be fully operational within sixty (60) days after receipt of the award.
-"Fully operational" means that all staff is hired, signage (if necessary) is up, all items of equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the Project's services are readily promoted to notify the public it is open for business.
-Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the Federal Program Officer that it has complied with this requirement.
+- 1. Operational management requires the Project to identify and electronically record on the MBDA CRM Performance System and/or Portal sources of the following: - Capital Resources standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities; - Business Ownership Opportunities franchises, licensing arrangements, mergers and buy-outs; - Registration of MBEs register eligible local MBEs in MBDA's CRM system. - 2.
+Establishment of Office The Project operator must open a physical office and be fully operational within sixty (60) days after receipt of the award.
+"Fully operational" means that all staff is hired, all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the Projects doors have been fully opened to the public for service.
+Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the MBDA Federal Program Officer that it has complied with this requirement.
 Failure to be fully operational within sixty (60) days may result in appropriate enforcement action under the award, up to and including termination.
+If the Project is co-located with the operator, it must have a "separate identity" that MUST include, but is not limited to, appropriate signage and working offices for Project staff that are visually independent (or are perceived as standing apart) from the operator's non-Project operations and personnel.